Last Updated on March 11, 2021 by Julia Wilson

 Tear staining can occur in any breed of cat although it is seen more often in Persian and Himalayan cats.
 Their facial structure usually causes a narrowing of the nasolacrimal duct and a shallow tear lake at the inner corner of the eye.
 All these factors may contribute to the problem.

-The eyes continually produce tears which run down the cat’s face.
-The bacteria on the fur and exposure to air cause these damp areas to turn a reddish brown.
+The eyes continually produce tears that run down the cat’s face.
+The bacteria on the fur and exposure to air cause these damp areas to turn reddish-brown.

 When to see a veterinarian

 Any eye discharge warrants a visit to your vet.
 He will be able to examine the eye and overall health status of your cat and treat the problem accordingly.